How Canva uses Slack to scale a global graphic design platform to over 40 million people each month

-Before Slack, the early days at Canva involved face-to-face huddles with a team that you could count on two hands.
-‘As the company grew, the way we collaborated had to change accordingly,’ says Liz McKenzie, Canva’s global head of PR and communications.
-‘Everybody was wearing so many different hats.
-We needed to bring on the right tools to help transition the team into a more efficient working group.’
+Before Slack, the early days at Canva involved face-to-face standups with a team you could count on two hands.
+“As the company grew, the way we collaborated had to change accordingly,” says Liz McKenzie, Canva’s global head of PR and communications.
+“Everybody was wearing so many different hats.
+We needed to bring on the right tools to help transition the team into a more efficient working group.”

-With over 40 million monthly active users in more than 190 countries, Canva’s growing user base includes small-business owners, social media influencers, charities, enterprise employees, teachers and students.
-Since the company’s public launch in 2013, more than three billion designs have been created – equivalent to 80 designs per second.
+With over 40 million monthly active users in more than 190 countries, Canva’s growing user base includes small-business owners, social media influencers, nonprofits, enterprise employees, teachers and students.
+Since the company’s public launch in 2013, more than 3 billion designs have been created—equivalent to 80 designs per second.

 Canva has been using Slack since 2016.
-The secure channel-based messaging platform helps a globally distributed team, which now spans Australia, the Philippines, China and the US, to do their best work.
+The secure channel-based messaging platform helps a globally distributed team that now spans Australia, the Philippines, China, and the U.S. do their best work.

 More than 1,000 Canva employees use Slack channels to share messages and files and to collaborate on projects.
-Channels also help to distribute company-wide communications and onboard new team members (nicknamed ‘Canvanauts’).
+Channels also help distribute companywide communications and onboard new team members (nicknamed “Canvanauts”).

 Solving error incidents faster with Slack channels

-Canva’s Internal Infrastructure team, who create bespoke workplace technology solutions, rely on Slack to keep their work moving forwards efficiently.
-The Sentry integration keeps track of error incidents, helping the team to discover incidents within a minute of them happening.
-‘Getting error notifications delivered into our team Slack channel feels much more like a livestream of updates and less spammy than emails,’ says Lawrence Law, an infrastructure engineer.
+Canva’s Internal Infrastructure team, who create bespoke workplace technology solutions, rely on Slack to keep their work moving forward efficiently.
+The Sentry integration keeps track of error incidents, helping them discover incidents within a minute of happening.
+“Getting error notifications delivered into our team Slack channel feels much more like a livestream of updates and less spammy than emails,” says Lawrence Law, an infrastructure engineer.

-To unlock developer productivity, customised Slack bots are a nifty way to run code and automate tasks.
-Canva’s internal applications and systems operations team uses bots to:
+To unlock developer productivity, custom Slack bots are a nifty way to run code and automate tasks.
+Canva’s internal applications and systems operations team use bots to:

 - Automate Jira ticket requests via keyword detection